Meowrin/al-guides-temporary/OpSi.md

 ## FAQ and TL;DR/Most important advices:
 - **READ THE TUTORIAL**.
 A lot of questions are answered in the tutorial, remember it, the game won't repeat it.
 - (Optional) **Read the patch note**.
 This is a link to the ALEC (Azur Lane English Community/Azur Knights) JP patch note: https://discord.com/channels/321283108122918924/362997422018002944/790860232594817034
 - **__PAY ATTENTION WHEN SETTING UP YOUR 1ST 2 FLEETS__**.
+Use your **Strongest** ships AND cats, current equipped gears doesn't matter, you can change after and it will apply.
+My personal ideal clear comp is one fleet is Richi JB Percy and a torp front line (Naganami Noshiro Jintsuu) and this will solve almost all your mob fights.
+And the other is triple CVs, tanky high gun damage CA. This will be with you until you unlock 4 fleets which is about an hour of story maps.
+Which leads me to my next point.
+- **__DO STORY UNTIL YOU UNLOCK 4 FLEETS__**: This fleet change is almost mandatory if you want to keep progressing story afterwards.
+This is where your 1st free fleet change comes in.
 Changing fleets and cats cost a lot of AP.
 100 AP each.
-The cost get reduced down to 0 over time but it takes roughly 12-24? hours for it.
-The 1st one is free but AP is important, don't waste it on dumb stuffs.
-Just set your strongest fleet with your best cats 1st, make every fleet a combination of a boss fleet in terms of damage but if possible use a healer like Perseus or Ryuuhou (until high corrosion that limit healing capability).
+The cost get reduced down to 0 over time but it takes roughly 24? hours for it.
+My personal recommendation is as before, while your fleet 3 and 4 should be mimicking fleet 2 in a sense that it has 2 out of 3 damage type (Shelling/Torp/Plane) to counter the bosses.
 - **"Everything is so confusing, what do?"** This is content that is permanent for the most part (the META ships are seasonal).
 Don't worry too much.
 But it will take a lot of time and consistent game time to grind.
 AP has a soft cap of 100, regen 1 point per 10 mins.
+- **Do story, seriously I'm not joking, do it, it helps a lot**.
+The story marker are the red and green exclamation mark on the map.
+If you are not end-game or fucked up your fleet set up, don't stray from the path cause high AP entry maps are hard, like W12/W13 level of hard and entering cost AP.
+Especially so since you do not have enough modules to compete with the enemy so you get extra debuffed. (+/-30% on every facets, offense, defense, healing).
 - "How do I get out of the map when I finished clearing?" click outside of the map to go to the overworld view.
 Some says they can't unless they have a fleet at the edge so if you can't exit, move a fleet to the edge.
 (The back button is a quick way to get to the overworld map view but won't exit your fleets from the current region)
 - "What to buy with Supply Coin and Item Tokens?"
 Don't know yet, they will be exchanged for some kind of voucher ticket every season anyways so use them liberally.
 - "Why do some region drop no EXP, what gives?"
 Story region gives no exp whatsoever, all maps do not give affection as well.
+After clearing the story region, the game will force you to enter and clear the region normally and cost AP appropriately so don't be alarmed when you run out of AP and the game keeps asking you to refill.
+- "What do the bosses here mean, why are they keep warning me?"
+Warning just means you are hitting a boss fleet, it's a typical one but do take note of the buffs they get (+50% AA and -50% shelling damage taken means you will need torp to do effective damage to the boss for example).
+They are level appropiate tho so do be careful cause you don't have enough modules early on to compete with theirs and you will get massively debuffed.

 ## General Gameplay and Maps: